shoorick/tram-age/README.md

-# Compute age of trams in Chelyabinsk
+# Compute age of trams in Russian cities

-Chelyabinsk is a big Russian city having large tram network (68 km) but the most of tram wagons are ancient.
+The most of systems of public transportation in Russia uses ancient wagons.
-List of passenger vehicles is available at https://transphoto.org/list.php?serv=0&cid=54&mid=1
+List of passenger vehicles by particular city is available at URL like https://transphoto.org/list.php?serv=0&cid=54&t=1, list of Russian cities available at https://transphoto.org/country/1/

-This program fetches data from specified web page and then make some statistical computation.
+This program fetches data for specified city and type of transportation and then make some statistical computation.

 ## Preparing